HashimThePassionate/Python-Deep-Dive/02_object_oriented_programming/12_collection_types/03_typed_dict/readme.md

 This allows any dictionary annotated with `Person` to be statically checked, ensuring it matches the defined types and structure, improving type safety.

-## 🔍 Real-World Example: User Profile Management System 👤
+## 🔍 User Profile Management System 👤

 Let’s look at a **User Profile Management System** to see how `TypedDict` can ensure consistency in handling user data.
 Here, we’ll use `TypedDict` to define a structured schema for user profiles and updates, making sure that data adheres to the specified types across different functions.